Adsekiii/Adsekiii/README.md

 - 👋 Hi, I’m Adrian Żurawski also known as Adseki
 - 👀 I’m interested in programming, gaming and creative stuff
-- 🌱 I’m currently learning C++, Vulkan and Unity, also planning on learning Unreal
+- 🌱 I’m currently learning C++, Direct3D and Unity, also planning to learn Unreal and Vulkan
 - 📫 How to reach me : adrianzurawski@proton.me

 <!---